-As executive vice president of Microsoft’s Applications and Services Group, Dr. Qi Lu leads Microsoft’s business across productivity, communications, search and other information services.
-He sets the vision, strategy, and overall direction of the Applications and Services group, and is responsible for all of the research and development teams across Microsoft Office, Office 365, SharePoint, Exchange, Yammer, Lync, Skype, Bing, Bing Apps, MSN and the Advertising platforms and business group.
-The Apps and Services group will empower people and organizations around the world to ‘Get More Done’ with compelling and delightful experiences.
+As executive vice president of Microsoft’s Applications and Services Group, Dr. Qi Lu leads Microsoft’s business across productivity, communications, education, search and other information services.
+He sets the vision, strategy and overall direction of the Applications and Services Group, and is responsible for all of the research and development teams across Microsoft Office, Office 365, SharePoint, Exchange, Yammer, Lync, Skype, Bing, Bing Apps, MSN and the Advertising platforms and business group.
+The Apps and Services group will empower people and organizations around the world to achieve more with compelling and delightful experiences.

-Until recently, Dr. Lu was the president of the Online Services Division, where he led the company’s search, portal and online advertising efforts.
+Dr. Lu was previously the president of the Online Services Division, where he led the company’s search, portal and online advertising efforts.

 Prior to joining Microsoft, Dr. Lu spent 10 years as a Yahoo! senior executive.
 His roles included serving as the executive vice president of engineering for the company’s Search and Advertising Technology Group where he oversaw the development of Yahoo!’s Web search and monetization platforms, and vice president of engineering responsible for the technology development of Yahoo!’s search, e-commerce and local listings of businesses and products.